How you ever heard of the phrase, “You can run but you can’t hide?” Never is it truer than when it comes to the American government and taxes.

 Can I file Form 5471 myself?

 The short answer is not likely.
 Completing Form 5471 is complex and time-consuming.
-In addition to several different definitions of who needs to file, the form itself includes numerous schedules that must be reviewed as part of the multi-page document.
+In addition to several different definitions of who needs to file.
+The form itself includes numerous schedules that must remain reviewed as part of the multi-page document.

-Filers should be prepared to share details about the corporation’s registration, income, balance sheet, account periods, stock types and more.
+Filers should remain prepared to share details about the corporation’s registration, income, balance sheet, account periods, stock types and more.

 What if I don’t file?

-Therefore, most experts recommend that Americans who question whether or not they need to file this form consult with a professional tax preparer who specializes in expat taxes.
-Form 5471 must be filed by June 15 annually.
+Therefore, most experts recommend that Americans who question whether.
+Or not they need to file this form consult with a professional tax preparer who specializes in expat taxes.
+Form 5471 must remain filed by June 15 annually.